secretstartups/handbook/content/handbook/support/gratis-support.md

 ### a support leadership approved situation not covered by the above

 Use this **only** when you have already negotiated a specific situation with Customer Support leadership team, and already have approval to make the request for gratis support.
-To discuss such a situation, post in `#spt_managers`.
+To discuss such a situation, post in `#support_leadership`.

 ## Further Reading